freemanfinicum/freemanfinicum.github.io/README.md

 How to fund your new account:   <a href="https://www.youtube.com/watch?v=B050uCS7NbI" target="_blank">How to create and fund your OpenLedger account</a>

-Create your free sovereign blockchain based social blogging account:    <a href="https://steemit.com/" target="_blank">Steemit</a>
+Create your sovereign and free blockchain based social blogging account:    <a href="https://steemit.com/" target="_blank">Steemit</a>

 Bittrex-